g-etorri/articles/jncie-self-study/bgp-and-policies/8-ebgp-peering-configuration.md

   162.0.18.0/24           192.168.12.253                          1620 I
   162.0.19.0/24           192.168.12.253                          1620 I
 ```
-Ok!!!
-We are receiving the networks of the most famous DNSs!
-1.1.1.1 and 8.8.8.8.
-And some others prefixes.
+Everything looks correct!
+We are receiving prefixes from famous DNS providers (1.1.1.1 and 8.8.8.8) along with other IX prefixes.

-And let's verify if our R2 are exporting the DC prefix with the metric 10:
+Next, let's confirm that R2 is correctly exporting our aggregated DC prefix with a MED of 10:
 ```
 root@R2> show route advertising-protocol bgp 192.168.12.253 172.17.0.0/22